Medical professionals and their patients depend on technical skills, knowledge, honesty, and integrity from their healthcare team.

 Medical Laboratory Technology is a two-year program leading to an Associate of Science in MLT awarded by the home campus.

-Upon completion, graduates are eligible to take the certification exam administered by the American Society of Clinical Pathologists (ASCP) or the American Medical Technologists (AMT).
+Upon completion, graduates are eligible to take the certification exam administered by the American Society of Clinical Pathologists (ASCP).

 What is a Medical Laboratory Technician?

-The medical laboratory technician has diverse and multi-level functions in the areas of collecting, processing, and analyzing biological specimens and other substances, principles and methodologies, performance of assays, problem solving, troubleshooting techniques, correlation of clinical procedures and results, principles and practices of quality assessment for all major areas: clinical chemistry, hematology, immunology, immunohematology, microbiology, and molecular biology practiced in the contemporary clinical laboratory.
+Medical laboratory technicians perform, develop, evaluate, and correlate; assure accuracy and validity of laboratory information; direct and supervise clinical laboratory resources and operations; and collaborate in the diagnosis and treatment of patients.
+The medical laboratory technician has diverse and multi-level functions in the areas of collecting, processing, and analyzing biological specimens and other substances, principles and methodologies, performance of assays, problem-solving, troubleshooting techniques, significance of clinical procedures and results, principles, and practices of quality assessment, for all major areas practiced in the contemporary clinical laboratory.

-Medical laboratory technicians practice independently and collaboratively, being responsible for their own actions, as defined by the profession.
-They have the requisite knowledge and skills to educate laboratory professionals, other healthcare professionals, and others in the laboratory practice as well as the public.
+They have the requisite knowledge and skills to educate laboratory professionals, other health care professionals, and others in the laboratory practice and the public.

-The ability to relate to people, a capacity for calm and reasoned judgment, and a demonstration of commitment to the patient are essential qualities.
-Communication skills extend to consultative interactions with members of the healthcare team, external relations, customer service, and patient education.
-Laboratory professionals demonstrate ethical and moral attitudes and principles that are necessary for gaining and maintaining the confidence of patients, professional associates, and the community.
+The ability to relate to people, a capacity for calm and reasoned judgment, and demonstrating commitment to the patient are essential qualities.
+Communication skills extend to consultative interactions with other members of the healthcare team, external relations, customer service, and patient education.
+Laboratory professionals demonstrate ethical and moral attitudes and principles necessary for gaining and maintaining the confidence of patients, professional associates, and the community.

 Adapted from NAACLS: Unique Standards of the Medical Laboratory Technician.